colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 Here's the kernel density for the 1500m, years 2012-2021.
 2020 is not included because of the pandemic year.
+The striking characters of this graph explain the summary statistics below.
+This distribution looks as though it has been shifted to the left.
+Not surprisingly, as verified by the summary statistics, the 75th, 50th, and 25th percentiles have been shifted down.
+The slowest time in the array for 2021 is over two seconds ahead of that of 2019.